happikin/OneDB/README.md

 # OneDB

 Hello!
-This is my first attempt at building a complete project using .net I am using VB.NET not because I like it but mainly because I wanted to make use of what is being taught to me at my University.
+This is my first attempt at building a complete project using .net, I am using VB.NET not because I like it but mainly because I wanted to make use of what is being taught at my University.

 ## What OneDB is supposed to achieve?